dronetag/drone-scanner/README.md

 # Google Maps

 The application uses Google Maps API.
 In order for it to work, you need to obtain your API key.
-Replace "YOUR_API_KEY" in *assets/config/google_map_api.json* and *android/app/src/main/AndroidManifest.xml* with your key.
+Paste your key to *android/app/src/main/AndroidManifest.xml* and *ios/Runner/AppDelegate.swift*.
+Create file *google_map_api.json* in *assets/config*, see example file to see the required structure.

+The files which contain Google Maps API are added to .gitignore, so your key will not be accidentally commited.
+If you wish to commit changes in these files, use 'git add -f file'.

 ---